School of Law

 Incomplete Classes

-A student must finish an incomplete course by the end of the next semester (excluding summer sessions), whether or not the student is enrolled in the law school during the next semester.
+A student must finish an incomplete course by the end of the next semester (excluding summer sessions), whether or not the student is enrolled in the school of law during the next semester.
 If a student does not make up an incomplete grade by the end of the next semester, the incomplete will be changed to a grade of F at the end of that semester.
 The last day of the final examination period is the end of the semester.
 Waivers of this rule or extensions of the time allowed for making up incomplete grades may be granted by the academic affairs committee only in cases of extreme hardship.

 Withdrawal and Readmission Following Withdrawal

-Any student who withdraws before completing 29 credit hours must reapply for admission.
-There are no exceptions to this rule.
-Any student who has completed at least 29 credit hours and who is not in good standing must have the permission of the associate dean for academic affairs to withdraw if the student wishes to return to school in a subsequent semester.
-A student who fails to secure permission to return must petition the academic affairs committee for reinstatement.
+Any student who has completed at least 29 credit hours and who is not in good standing must have permission from the associate dean for academic and student affairs to withdraw if the student wishes to return to school in a subsequent semester.
+A student who fails to secure permission to return must petition the academic committee for reinstatement.

 Examinations